 As much as we all try to plan for the future, life happens.
-Your program fee is fully refundable up to 60 days prior to the program start date - minus the $1000 deposit.
-Any cancellations 59 days prior to the start of the program date is non-refundable.
-If you are worried about trip cancellation coverage due to Covid 19, we recommend speaking to your insurance provider directly.
+Your program fee is fully refundable up to 90 days prior to the program start date - minus the $1500 deposit.
+Any cancellations 59 days prior to the start of the program date is 100% non-refundable.

 Is Workbreaker tax deductible?

 Since training and development is the core element of the Workbreaker experience, many of our participants are able to claim Workbreaker trips as a business expense on their taxes.
 We recommend you talk to your personal tax accountant to learn more about your specific situation.
 Many companies have a training and development budget for their employees that can be used for this program.

 One option is to buy a SIM card at your program country upon landing, just make sure your phone is unlocked so you use it.
 Many US phone carriers offer international data options as well.